Cobatsu/Group-Chat-App/README.md

 # Group-Chat App
 This application allows users to create rooms and have conversations.
 I built this application to improve my GraphQL and Apollo skills.
 I believe that I gained many valuable experiences regarding the GraphQL-Apollo structure during the development of this application.

-Tools and Techs I used in this project:
+Tools and techs I used in this project:
 ----------------------------

 * GarphQL